How to deal with infertility when everyone is getting pregnant.May 31, 2021

 INFERTILITY SUCKS, YOU DON’T.

-So now that we have that out of the way, let’s talk about WHY it hurts so much when people fall pregnant around us.
+Now that we have that out of the way, let’s talk about WHY it hurts so much when people get pregnant around us.
 Yes, I like to dig into the WHY’s, because I like explanations that join the dots.
 It gives us a better understanding of the way our brains work, and allows us to give ourselves a little grace in this hell-hole of a journey.

 It may feel silly that a little post on Facebook or Instagram, or a phone call from a friend, can cause such an upheaval of our emotional state and impact our nervous system so much.
 But it’s not just a little post or a conversation.
 When you hear this news, all the trauma and experiences you have been through to have a baby, up until now, come flooding back.